Hartvi/ChipChallengers/README.md

 - `+` Add option to change units in HUD

 ### Done
+- `+` TODO fix crash when I change Core type to something other
+  - Core type MUST NOT BE CHANGEABLE
 - `+` when freshly downloading the game, then check if the settings are at default values, otherwise set them to default
 - `+` move the LUA listener to the singleplayer InputHandler
 - `+` Create nice example models